The year that everything changed. Blackcurrant Tango "St George" launched and for a breif moment, I sat very near the top of the advertising world.

 OK, so the poster isn't mine but the line is.
 This was an early project for Christians in Media, the rebel band of advertising God-botherers of which I was a member.
 Created with Trevor Webb, Martin Casson and Nick Drummond.

-It's 90 seconds long and is apparently one of the greatest commercials ever made.
-You can watch the making of it here to see exactly how much of an effort it was and you can read about it in detail here.
+It's 90 seconds long and you can watch the making of it here to see exactly how much of an effort it was.
+Read about it in detail here.
 We called the ad St George because Ray Gardner seemed like a modern day English knight charging into battle.
+Created with Jim Bolton.
+David O'Hanlon, Minnie Moll and Pete Muggleston for HHCL.

-The ad was ludicrously long and was the kind of scale that might be for an airline, not a sub brand of a fizzy drink manufacturer.
+The ad was ludicrously long and was on the kind of scale that might be appropriate for a global airline, not a sub brand of a British fizzy drink manufacturer.
 This was part of the idea and was a veiled attack on Coca Cola.
-The ad only ever aired six times during Channel 4's TFI Friday and received a warm welcome from adland- it was voted Campaign's Pick of the Week
+The ad only ever aired six times during Channel 4's TFI Friday and received a warm welcome from adland - it was voted Campaign's Pick of the Week

 It wasn't long before the national press caught on and began touting Ray Gardner as a hero for our time.
 Both the tabloids and the broadsheets loved Ray and his passionate diatribe.
-The anti-French sentiment was picked up on and either loved or loathed, but at the time the ad was written, the French had just blown up the Rainbow Warrior in Auckland Harbour, and I was a paid up member of Greenpeace.
+The anti-French sentiment was picked up on and either loved or loathed, but at the time the ad was written, the French were detonating A Bombs on Mururoa Atoll, and I was a paid up member of Greenpeace.
 See how I looked at the time the ad was written!

-By the end of the year, the ad was regularly appearing in round ups and best-of lists and was picked out as an example of stand-out advertising by both the trade press and the national papers.
+By the end of the year, the ad was regularly appearing in round ups and best-of lists and was picked out as an example of the yeear's most stand-out advertising by both the trade press and the national papers.

 The ad eventually took on a life of its own.
 It was even featured in an exhibition in the ICA.
 As far as accolades, it won D&AD silver, Cannes Gold, Eurobest Gold, BTA gold and was voted the best long form TV ad (1950-2000) by FilmFour.
 It has also been voted one of the 100 best commercials of all time.